US, EU threaten to sanction Somalia | DW | 15.04.2021

 "There is now a constitutional crisis in the country as the senate, or upper house speaker, rejects the extension for the president and the lower house.
 The fear of chaos, suspension among the politicians, is too high now in Mogadishu and other parts of the country," Salat, the constitutional expert, told DW.

-In the capital Mogadishu, while some residents have welcomed the extension of Abdullahi Mohamed's government by another two years, others are apprehensive that the extension could plunge the country into a political crisis.
+While some in Mogadishu welcomed the extension of Abdullahi Mohamed's government for another two years, others are apprehensive that the extension could plunge the country into a political crisis.

 "I think the two-year extension is needed.
 The president has done a lot of good things in the past four years.
 The president tried to hold the elections, but some politicians and regional states have crippled the process.
-If all political actors agree, we hope to have popular elections or one man one vote election in the next two years, Ilyas Nor told DW.
+If all political actors agree, we hope to have popular elections or a one-man-one-vote election in the next two years," Ilyas Nor told DW.

+But for Shub'eyb Omar "the extension for the president and parliament is unacceptable."

 "My message to the Somali leaders and intellectuals in Mogadishu is to calm down and compromise for the interest of the people and solve all issues through dialogue.
 There are significant improvements and developments in our country, especially in Mogadishu, and we need to seize this opportunity, which is for everyone's interest," Nor Hassan, another Mogadishu resident, told DW.